 Ranked Well for Racial Diversity

 Ethnically-diverse college campuses offer students the chance to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

 A ranking of #573 for ethnic diversity means United States Military Academy is above average nationally.

 Explore Racial Diversity at West Point

-If available, the chart below explores ethnic diversity among the undergraduate students at West Point.
+If available, the chart below explores racial diversity among the undergraduate students at West Point.

-West Point ranks above average in ethnic diversity.
+West Point ranks above average in racial diversity.

 The racial diversity of the faculty is above average.